nazdridoy/ngpt/docs/usage/cli_usage.md

 ```

 This opens an editor where you can:
-- Write and edit multiline text
+- Write and edit multiline text with proper indentation
+- Paste long or ill-formatted text
 - Press Ctrl+D or F10 to submit the text
 - Press Esc to cancel